pgexperts/patroni-compose/README.md

 7. use docker-compose logs to see if the cluster came up properly
 8. start testing the cluster in other ways

+## Requirements

+* docker 1.8+
+* docker-compose 1.4+

+## Example Tests

+1. Kill the master and see if failover works.
+For example, if the master is node2:

+    docker stop dbnode2_1

+2. add a node and see if it joins the cluster:

+    docker-compose -f patroni-compose-addnode.yml